What does it mean to groom a ferret?

 Ferret grooming is similar to cats.
 They clean their fur regularly, just like they wash their paws and their face.
 Ferrets lick their fur and paws and then use their paws to wash their face.
 They usually do that when they are relaxed or sleepy.
 I must admit, it is a pretty adorable sight once you see it.

 Grooming is important if you want to keep your ferret happy and healthy.
 Besides keeping his nails and ears under control, this is a good way for your ferret to get used to people handling him.
 It is a good idea to set a schedule for every task and stick to it.
-That way you both will develop a routine which makes everything easier.
+That way you both will develop a routine that makes everything easier.
 What are your favorite grooming routines?
 Share your thoughts with us right here!